ye-olde-jack/NFG/Secrets/S9 Notes (Done).md

 	- Make sure there's neat delerium stuff going on.
 		- Arcanomagnetism.
 		- Multiple isotopes.
-		- Consult actual bio notes for this shit.
+		- Consult actual bio notes for this shit on the biomolecules.
 	- **Choice:** What to do with the Delerium they find.
 	- **Magic Item reward:** Academy Ring.
 Already received.
 	- **Mundane Item reward:** Personal writ from River detailing an all expense paid trip to Erin Marlowe's Menagerie or Aldor the Immense, up to one hundred gold, for any research equipment or material he may need.